 Nowadays, deejays such as Lag and 031, the former from Clermont while the latter is from Inanda, and artists like Bhejane and Madanone — from Umlazi and Inanda respectively, are redefining a brave world, wild with discontent and intent of partying it away.
 Armed with desktop computers, invariably-pirated versions of FL studio and Cubase 5, plug-ins, and entry-level condenser mics, audio interfaces, studio monitors, producers such as Sbucardo and Xtralarge are forging a sound and identity which has forced the major artists who inspired them initially to slowly re-think their approach; to ‘switch it up’ in a sense.
 Think of these dudes as Julius Malema’s Economic Freedom Front on pills, ready and willing to disrupt the state of affairs with their fuck-you attitude, their on-line footprint, rampant output, and incredible grassroots support.

-The Gqom sound runs the gamut of township flavour — s’ghubu and its abundant variations — until it teases Afro-house and eThekwini groove without fully admitting to its Kwaito influence.
+The Gqom sound runs the gamut of township flavor — s’ghubu and its abundant variations — until it teases Afro-house and eThekwini groove without fully admitting to its Kwaito influence.
 Heavy drums.
 No bassline.
 Down-pitched and clipped vocal samples.
 A carnival of whistles.
 A dancefloor of percussive instruments.
 A lone synth running throughout the song.
 And the all-important hook.
 Mutant shit if you think about it.
 But to some, Gqom is the shoddily-dressed, talentless cousin to more refined hallmarks of isghubu, like House music.

 Most artists we held court with stated that none of the publications in Durban had given them page-space.
 Of the few whom features were written about were Umlazi producer DJ Bonnie, whose write-up was concerned with an ecstatic member of the audience asking him to marry her right after an impressive set at a local festival.